hilary/mastertomain/README.md

 $ bash mastertomain.sh
 ```

-The script will automatically create a new branch called 'main' it will then delete your local master branch and check for any references of the word 'master'.
+What the script does, step by step:

+1. Automatically creates a new branch `main`
+1. Checks for any references to the word 'master'
-If references are found it provides an interactive interface to automatically update the references.
+   * If it finds references, provides an interactive interface to automatically update the references and commit any accepted changes.

-After you have updated all the references the script will prompt you to update any branch protections, external dependencies, and lastly to change your default branch from master to 'main'.

-After that it will delete your remote master branch, and thats it you're all done!
+1. Prompts you to:
+   1. update any branch protections
+   1. update external dependencies
+   1. change your default branch from `master` to `main` on Github
+1. Finally, deletes `master` locally and at Github.

+## What if I want to call the branch something else?

+To call the branch something else, use the environment variable `MAIN`: `MAIN=dev bash mastertomain.sh`

 ## Additional Information